nodes777/Harold-Game/README.md

 ##To-Dos##
 * Add WASD controls
+* refactor to  MVC.
+Data for nestCount, maybe for bubble and food array
 * Create win screen
 * Create bubble counter writing
 * Create end screen if you run out of health